Mechano-genetic interactions in stem cell aggregates

 Sheet-like biological tissues, called epithelia, are often curved during animal development.
 How does curvature affect the tissue dynamics?
 For instance, when tissues change their Gaussian curvature, then they need to deform tangentially.
 What are the consequences of this for tissue flow?

-On this project, we work together with the group of Thomas Lecuit (Marseille).
+On this project, we work together with the experimental group of Thomas Lecuit (Marseille).

 Recent publications: